Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 Here is an amazing [video](https://www.youtube.com/watch?v=BYUy1yvjHxE) and a glance [article](https://cdn.cms-twdigitalassets.com/content/dam/careers-twitter/university/2021_Resume_101.pdf) which covers it all.
 Some useful resources -
 - You can make decent resumes from these sites: [Resumepuppy](https://resumepuppy.com/), [overleaf](https://www.overleaf.com/)
+- Check your Resume Score here - Resumeworded, ~80 is a good score.